 Car trouble can cause a ton of anxiety, breakdowns, broken schedules, the possibility of a large workshop bill…all set off your internal alarm.
 In this post, I’ll restore calm by answering all your likely questions.

-Can you drive with a bad coolant sensor?
 It is possible to drive a vehicle with a faulty coolant temperature sensor as the management system defaults to a static reading.
-A vehicles coolant sensor is a critical component used by the engine management system.
-It directly effects, cooling and fueling of the engine and therefore effects how the engine performs.
+A vehicle’s coolant sensor is a critical component used by the engine management system.
+It directly affects, cooling and fueling of the engine and therefore affects how the engine performs.

 By the end of this post, you’ll know how the sensor works, how to diagnose a faulty sensor, wiring, and control module.
 You’ll also know the simple steps involved in replacing the sensor.

 What Does Temperature Coolant Sensor Do?

-Your vehicles engine coolant temperature sensor (ECT) also known as coolant temperature sensor (CTS) is a small but important piece of kit.
-The sensor itself isn’t very impressive, made from brass to prevent corrosion it can fit easily in the palm of your hand.
-The information it supplies however is critical to how your vehicle runs.
+Your vehicle’s engine coolant temperature sensor (ECT), also known as coolant temperature sensor (CTS), is a small but essential piece of kit.
+The sensor itself isn’t very impressive.
+Made from brass to prevent corrosion, it can fit easily in the palm of your hand.
+The information it supplies, however, is critical to how your vehicle runs.

 The PCM (Power-train Control Module) relies on this information to make various essential decisions about fueling, cooling, power application, and emissions.
 In turn, other onboard control modules, such as HVAC, for example, will make decisions based on these temperature readings also.